 This is another serious condition affecting seniors.
 All too often, this condition goes undetected and has caused many people to lose their sight.
 Glaucoma is caused by the occurrence of too much pressure in the eyes.
 When detected early, this condition can be effectively managed and vision loss prevented.

-3. Diabetic retinopathy
+3. Diabetic Retinopathy

 This is a condition that affects people with diabetes.
 It is a leading cause of vision loss among diabetic seniors.
 This condition occurs when the tiny blood vessels that supply the retina with blood become damaged and fluids enter the eye.
-Treatment options for the condition include exercise, diet and surgery.
+Treatment options for the condition include exercise, diet, and surgery.

 4. Cataracts